google/WebFundamentals/src/site/the-essentials/user-input/touch-input/index.markdown

 #### touchcancel

-The browser cancels the touch gestures (for example the page scrolls and browser no longer allows you to intercept the touch events)
+This is called when the browser cancels the touch gestures (for example the page beging to scrolls and browser no longer allows you to intercept the touch events).

 ### Using Touch Events

-You hook these events up through the **addEventListener()** method on a DOM element like so:
+You hook these event names up through the **addEventListener()** method, as shown below.

 {% include_code _code/touch-demo-1.html addlisteners javascript %}

-This code first checks if we can use **Pointer Events** by testing for _window.navigator.msPointerEnabled_ and if Pointer Events are not available, we add listeners for touch and mouse events.
+This code first checks to see if **Pointer Events** are supported by testing for _window.navigator.msPointerEnabled_ and if they aren't, we add listeners for touch and mouse events instead.

-The **addEventListener()** method takes an event name (In our case one of _MSPointerDown_, _touchstart_ or _mousedown_), a callback function to call when the event happens and a boolean which determines whether you should catch the event before or after other elements have had the opportunity to catch and interpret the events (true means we want it before other elements).
+The **addEventListener()** method takes an event name (In our case one of _MSPointerDown_, _touchstart_ or _mousedown_), a callback function to call when the event occurs and a boolean which determines whether you should catch the event before or after other elements have had the opportunity to catch and interpret the events (true means we want the event before other elements).

 #### Common Practices